DirecTV: USSB

 Stanley E. Hubbard founded United States Satellite Broadcasting (USSB) and was a leading proponent for the development of direct-broadcast satellite service in the United States.
 HHMI and other companies believed in the early 1990s that technology would soon make digital satellite television affordable.

 In the 1990s, Hubbard teamed up with Thomson Consumer Electronics and Hughes Electronics to come up with a practical digital satellite service capable of 175 channels; Hughes Electronics created DirecTV as a separate division and secured an agreement with USSB to build and launch the first high-power direct-broadcast satellite system.

 Direct satellite broadcasters were mandated in 1992 to set aside 4% of its channel space for noncommercial educational and informational programming.
 DirecTV selected C-SPAN, EWTN and the Trinity Broadcasting Network from its current channel lineup, plus additional proposals from other programmers.
-DirecTV selected an additional six channels for the mandate: Clara+Vision, Inspirational Life, NASA TV, PBS YOU, StarNet and WorldLink TV, for the mandate.
+DirecTV selected an additional six channels for the mandate: Clara+Vision, Inspirational Life, NASA TV, PBS YOU, StarNet and WorldLink TV.

 The USSB and DirecTV programming services were launched on June 17, 1994.
+(The service had been test-marketed in a limited number of areas preceding the national launch.)